kayranfatih/awesome-iot-and-hardware-security/readme.md

 - [EMBA The security analyzer for firmware of embedded devices](https://github.com/e-m-b-a/emba) - EMBA is designed as the central firmware analysis tool for penetration testers and product security teams.
 It supports the complete security analysis process starting with firmware extraction, doing static analysis and dynamic analysis via emulation and finally generating a web report
 - [Binwalk](https://github.com/ReFirmLabs/binwalk) - Binwalk is a fast, easy to use tool for analyzing, reverse engineering, and extracting firmware images
 - [Unblob](https://github.com/onekey-sec/unblob) - Unblob is an accurate, fast, and easy-to-use extraction suite.
 It parses unknown binary blobs for more than 30 different archive, compression, and file-system formats, extracts their content recursively, and carves out unknown chunks that have not been accounted for
+- [Firmware Mod Kit](https://github.com/rampageX/firmware-mod-kit) - The Firmware Mod Kit allows for easy deconstruction and reconstruction of firmware images for various embedded devices.
+While it primarily targets Linux based routers, it should be compatible with most firmware that makes use of common firmware formats and file systems such as TRX/uImage and SquashFS/CramFS
 - [Panda.re](https://panda.re/) - PANDA is an open-source Platform for Architecture-Neutral Dynamic Analysis.
 It is built upon the QEMU whole system emulator, and so analyses have access to all code executing in the guest and all data.
 PANDA adds the ability to record and replay executions, enabling iterative, deep, whole system analyses
+- [The Firmware Analysis and Comparison Tool (FACT)](https://fkie-cad.github.io/FACT_core/) - The Firmware Analysis and Comparison Tool (FACT) is intended to automate Firmware Security analysis (Router, IoT, UEFI, Webcams, Drones, …).
+Thereby it shall be easy to use (web UI), extend (plug-in system) and integrate (REST API)
+- [HAL – The Hardware Analyzer](https://github.com/emsec/hal) - HAL [/hel/] is a comprehensive netlist reverse engineering and manipulation framework
 - [EXPLIoT Framework](https://gitlab.com/expliot_framework/expliot) - A Framework for security testing and exploiting IoT products and IoT infrastructure.
 It provides a set of plugins (test cases) which are used to perform the assessment and can be extended easily with new ones
 - [RouterSploit](https://github.com/threat9/routersploit) - The RouterSploit Framework is an open-source exploitation framework dedicated to embedded devices
 - [IoTSecFuzz(ISF)](https://gitlab.com/invuls/iot-projects/iotsecfuzz) - IoTSecFuzz(ISF) was created with the aim of combining the maximum number of utilities for comprehensive testing of IoT device security at all levels of implementation.
 It has a convenient console in order to use it as a stand-alone application, as well as the ability to import it as a library